TathagataRoy1278/Controllinator/README.md

 # Controllinator
-This is a server application to control your computer using your phone
+This is an application to control your computer using your phone

 **MAKE SURE YOUR COMPUTER AND LAPTOP ARE CONNECTED ON THE SAME NETWORK**